MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.62.md

 (iv) We prohibit consumption of alcohol or possession of open alcohol containers while fishing.

-(c) *Balcones Canyonlands National Wildlife Refuge* - (1) *Migratory game bird hunting.* We allow hunting of mourning, white-wing, rock, and Eurasian-collared dove on designated areas of the refuge subject to the following conditions:
+(c) *Balcones Canyonlands National Wildlife Refuge*—(1) *Migratory game bird hunting.* We allow hunting of mourning, white-wing, rock, and Eurasian-collared dove on designated areas of the refuge subject to the following conditions:

 (i) We allow hunters in designated area(s) from 12 p.m. (noon) to legal sunset.